collegefishies/comp-phys/README.md

 ## Backup

 Using backup functionality requires some finesse, which is nothing more than a couple if statements.
+However note that the `rk10.bak` will get destroyed at the end of the simulation, so if you would like to save data for extension, remove the `remove` statement in the `rk10` deconstructor `~rk10()`.
 ```c++
 using namespace std;